 In April 2018, a putative class action lawsuit, Benson, et al. v.
-DoubleDown Interactive, LLC, et al., was filed against DDI-US in the United States District Court for the Western District of Washington based upon the theory, like Big Fish Casino, that the use of the DoubleDown Casino Facebook and mobile applications violated the WRMLGA and CPA.
+DoubleDown Interactive, LLC and International Game Technology, was filed against DDI-US in the United States District Court for the Western District of Washington based upon the theory, like Big Fish Casino, that the use of the DoubleDown Casino Facebook and mobile applications violated the WRMLGA and CPA.
 The plaintiffs make their allegations on behalf of themselves and "all persons in the United States who purchased and lost chips by wagering at the DoubleDown Casino."
 Plaintiffs seek to recover, on behalf of themselves and the class, among other things, (i) all money they wagered and lost playing DDI-US games; and (ii) treble damages.
 Plaintiffs also seek injunctive and/or declaratory relief as necessary to protect the interests of Plaintiff and the class.
 On November 13, 2018, the District Court denied DDI-US's motion to compel arbitration.
 DDI-US filed an appeal to the United States Court of Appeals for the Ninth Circuit, arguing that plaintiff's action should have been dismissed because their individual cases are subject to the arbitration agreement in the applicable Terms of Use.
 On January 29, 2020, DDI-US's appeal to the Ninth Circuit was denied and the case was remanded to the District Court for further proceedings.
 On June 17, 2020, the Company filed a motion in the United States District Court for the Western District of Washington, which, if granted, would certify certain questions of state law to the Washington State Supreme Court for interpretation in accordance with applicable state law.
 On August 11, 2020, the District Court denied DDI-US's motion to certify certain questions to the Washington State Supreme Court.
 DDI-US subsequently filed a motion asking the court to reconsider this decision.
 On January 15, 2021, this motion for reconsideration was denied.
 On August 13, 2020, DDI-US filed a motion to strike the plaintiffs' nationwide class allegations.
 On March 19, 2021, this motion was denied.
 On September 10, 2020, DDI-US filed a complaint in Washington State court against the two plaintiffs in the federal court case arguing that, since the gambling law referenced in the federal action is a Washington state law, any complaint should be litigated in Washington State court.
 On February 25, 2021, plaintiffs filed a motion for class certification and for preliminary injunction.
-No date for a hearing has been set.
 Discovery in the federal court case has commenced and is continuing.
 A trial date has been set for November 1, 2021.
-See "Our business-Legal proceedings."
+We dispute any allegation of wrongdoing and will continue to vigorously defend ourselves in this matter.
+See "Item 4B.
+Business overview-Legal proceedings."